 Once the outside is hard, carefully flip it over and remove the bowl from the inside (This is where that plastic wrap really helps!).
 Place paper towels in the inside of the bowl form and carefully set your paper mache bowl inside, using paper towels (or plastic bags) to help support the sides and underneath so the inside of the bowl can dry without warping.

-And it’s been surprisingly durable and it was fun to make a paper mache bowl to really use.
+It’s been surprisingly durable and it was fun to make a paper mache bowl to really use.
 I really thought the family would have it smashed to bits in a few days, but it’s held up really well!

 If you liked this post, you might also like how to make a leather wrapped bottle vase.